Who we are

 2022-2027

-Vi utilizes bioinformatics-based approaches to study the evolution of antibiotic resistance and pathogenesis.
-Their goal is to identify and characterize proteins relevant to the processes by which bacteria develop resistance to a given antibiotic and transition from benign to pathogenic.
-Vi brings an interdisciplinary approach to their research, having studied archaeology during their undergraduate years.
+Vi utilizes bioinformatics-based approaches to study the commensal-to-pathogen continuum and the evolution of pathogenesis.
+Their primary research goal is to improve understanding of the vaginal microbiome by studying biosynthetic gene clusters to look for patterns in protein function in vaginal bacterial communities from across the globe.
+Vi brings an interdisciplinary approach to their research, having studied archaeology during their undergraduate years and later worked as a sex educator.
 Vi is part of the DDLS program, funded by the Wallenberg foundation.

 Jorge Agramont